Major Blood Vessels

 Normal function of the brain’s control centers is dependent upon adequate supply of oxygen and nutrients through a dense network of blood vessels.

 Blood is supplied to the brain, face, and scalp via two major sets of vessels: the right and left common carotid arteries and the right and left vertebral arteries.

 The common carotid arteries have two divisions.
 The external carotid arteries supply the face and scalp with blood.
-The internal carotid arteries supply blood to the anterior three-fifths of cerebrum, except for parts of the temporal and occipital lobes.
+The internal carotid arteries supply blood to most of the anterior portion of the cerebrum.
 The vertebrobasilar arteries supply the posterior two-fifths of the cerebrum, part of the cerebellum, and the brain stem.

 Any decrease in the flow of blood through one of the internal carotid arteries brings about some impairment in the function of the frontal lobes.
 This impairment may result in numbness, weakness, or paralysis on the side of the body opposite to the obstruction of the artery.

 Occlusion of one of the vertebral arteries can cause many serious consequences, ranging from blindness to paralysis.

 At the base of the brain, the carotid and vertebrobasilar arteries form a circle of communicating arteries known as the Circle of Willis.
 From this circle, other arteries—the anterior cerebral artery (ACA), the middle cerebral artery (MCA), the posterior cerebral artery (PCA)—arise and travel to all parts of the brain.
 Posterior Inferior Cerebellar Arteries (PICA), which branch from the vertebral arteries, are not shown.

 Because the carotid and vertebrobasilar arteries form a circle, if one of the main arteries is occluded, the distal smaller arteries that it supplies can receive blood from the other arteries (collateral circulation).